Kramer84/KarhunenLoeveFieldSensitivity/KarhunenLoeveFieldSensitivity/README.md

 ##### _sobolIndicesFactory.py
-	Class to calculate the Sobol' indices of the design of experiment generated above
+	Class to calculate the Sobol' indices of the design of experiment generated above.